Instagram: Heidi Shoham

 Mini-Event Editor ✓

-- Stories with strong romantic elements/a romantic subplot.
+- All the romance! (including fiction with strong romantic elements/a romantic subplot)

 - YA and Adult fiction